ala747/jQuery-Sitewide-Event-Firer/README.md

 ## Dependencies

 - jQuery (Currently tested with v1.8.2)
 - [carhartl's jQuery Cookies Plugin](https://github.com/carhartl/jquery-cookie) (Currently tested with v1.2.
-You can forget adding it in your source and the plugin will add it for you from GitHub.)
+You can forget adding it in your source and the plugin will add it for you from GitHub -**BUT**... it won't work on IE9 due mime type mismatch [SEC7112] error-.)

 ## Demo and Documentation